Introduction

 Acknowledgments

-Thank all AVIV Group’s Architecture Center of Excellence members and eBay Classifieds Virtual Architecture Team (VAT) members who gave me invaluable feedback and discussions.
-Lastly, thank Peter Maas and Brent McLean for sponsoring and pushing for developing data-informed architecture in our organizations.
+I want to thank all AVIV Group’s Architecture Center of Excellence members and eBay Classifieds Virtual Architecture Team (VAT) members, who gave me invaluable feedback and discussions.
+Lastly, thank Peter Maas and Brent McLean for sponsoring and pushing for the development of data-informed architecture in our organizations.

 The cover image is a photo of Nesciobrug.
 Credit: the botster, CC BY-SA 2.0, via Wikimedia Commons.